Sugababes: 2011–2018: Original lineup re-formation as Mutya Keisha Siobhán

+In June 2016, at London Pride's WandsworthRadio special, Donaghy said the album was due the following year.
 In August 2017, Buchanan said in an interview that the group were working on new material after their previous work was leaked online.
 In June 2018, Donaghy was a guest on Tom Aspaul's podcast Battle Pop and revealed "We're still working together.
 That's really easy to [say] and reassure fans.
-We're kind of stronger than ever.
-Things were really difficult when we were teenagers.
-The vultures were out, it was new to us and relations were strained or whatever.
-Then we got back together and you've got to go through that full circle of almost like therapy of working out who you are now and what happened back then.
-We've done all that now."
+We're kind of stronger than ever."
 She added that she had no idea when, or even if, an album would be released.